Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## FunctionDeclaration
 A function declaration is the root of an interaprocedural EOG and therefore has no incoming or outgoing edges to previous or next eog nodes.
 The EOG connects the code body, as well as the default values of parameters if such exist.
 Interesting fields:
-* `parameter:ParamVariableDeclaration`: Parameters of a function.
+* `parameters:List<ParamVariableDeclaration>`: parameters of a function.
-* `defaultValue:Expression`: Default values of the parameters that have to be evaluated before body execution.
-These are optional and the EOG may not contain them.
+* `defaultValue:Expression`: optional default values of the parameters that have to be evaluated before body execution.
-* `body:Statement`: One or multiple statements executed when this function is called.
+* `body:Statement`: one or multiple statements executed when this function is called.
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;